henryshunt/c-aws/readme.md

 # C-AWS
-The aim of this project was to develop, from scratch, an automatic weather station with a wide range of sensors and in-depth data visualisation, using cheaper non- and semi-professional sensors and data logging equipment, that was comparable to commercial systems.
-This repository houses the code for the weather station unit itself, and is based around Linux running on a Raspberry Pi.
+The aim of this project was to develop, from scratch, an automatic weather station with a wide range of sensors and in-depth data visualisation, using cheaper non- and semi-professional sensors and data logging equipment, that was comparable to existing commercial systems.
+This repository contains the code for the weather station unit itself, and is designed to run on Linux Stretch Lite on a Raspberry Pi.

 # Dependencies
 These dependencies are relative to a fresh install of Raspbian Stretch Lite.